 Clear, effective written communication is essential in any tourism and hotel management role.
 This course will give students confidence in business correspondence through developing technical and practical writing and presentation skills critical to success in any business setting.
 Assignments will be based on tourism and hotel management communications issues.
 This course teaches students written and oral communications required to succeed in a business setting through a variety of writing and speaking situations including reports, emails, memos, letters, and presentations.
-3 CR (3,0)
+3 CR / (Total course hours 45)

-Communications and Technology in Tourism
+THMG 304 Communications and Technology in Tourism

 This course provides the students with a practical framework for incorporating computer technology and electronic media as invaluable management resources in support of the mission and objectives of a tourism operation.
 In addition, this course examines the nature and scope of communication and technology and its emergence and utilization within the tourism and hotel industry.
 Students will have the opportunity to apply knowledge in an applied team project.
-3 CR (3,0)
+3 CR / (Total course hours 45)

-Marketing the Tourism Industry
+THMG 308 Marketing the Tourism Industry

 Marketing is integrated into almost every facet of a hospitality and/or tourism organization.
 In this course the learner will explore basic concepts of marketing in order to evaluate the best practices for today's tourism organizations.
 This course focuses on major marketing decisions that tourism and hotel managers face in researching demand, generating and sustaining demand for their products and services.
-3 CR (3,0)
+3 CR / (Total course hours 45)